captionpoint/captionpoint-plays/README.md

 Use `bs pdf` to export your all `.md` files as PDF presentations.

+> ???
-> Note: you can remove slide fragements with the `--handouts` option.
+ you can remove slide fragements with the `--handouts` option.

 This feature is based on [Decktape](https://github.com/astefanutti/decktape/).